-- working collectively with schools to direct funds towards improving the effectiveness of support to students with additional needs, including speech and language screening and therapies. - growing leadership capacity through in-house programmes (school business professional and leadership development programme), and opportunities for networking and collaboration on key issues, risks and matters. - ensuring the Trust takes opportunities that are presented so that its spend is competitively procured optimising value. - commissioning survey work to support prioritisation of condition and energy grants, improving estates safety and management.
+- working collectively with schools to direct funds towards improving the effectiveness of support to students with additional needs, including speech and language screening and therapies. - growing leadership capacity through in-house programmes (school business professional and leadership development programme) and opportunities for networking and collaboration on key issues, risk and matters. - ensuring the Trust take opportunities that are presented so that its spend is competitively procured optimising value. - commissioning survey work to support prioritisation of condition and energy grants, improving estates safety and management. - a Head of Procurement has been appointed to support with procurement of Trust-wide goods and services in compliance with current legislation and to achieve savings through economies of scale.